CHED is involved in a number of postgraduate interventions to provide support to students on their postgraduate journey.

 - Our Career Information Centre houses customised postgraduate career and job search resources.
 Dedicated workstations are available for career research and preparing job applications.

-- Students can also register online to receive notifications of job opportunities, and CS events and services.
+- Students can also register online to receive notifications of job opportunities, career events and services.

-Vula is used extensively by postgraduate students to:
+Amathuba and Vula are UCT’s Learning Management Systems.
+They are used extensively by postgraduate students to:

 - develop online artifacts, gather readings and research data and as a reflective learning space